deterralba/centrale_optim/dm1/README.md

 # solve an example (number between 0 and 4) and show all the steps
 $ .src/solver.py -e 3 -p

-# read the standard input and solve fast
+# read the standard input and solve hide the steps (faster)
 $ .src/solver.py -s -f

 # disable the GUI